didiersmith/steve/chapters/permanent-schizophrenia.md

 Murdoch sat alone in his office.
 He supposed he should spend more time in the open-plan office now that he was collaborating with a team, but he felt bad about smoking in there.
 He shouldn't - they were his property, after all.
 But still.
 Must be FEDSEC's conditioning.

 Smoking helped him calm his nerves.
 He had every reason to be nervous - when he'd come up with the plan of using the AIs as engineers, he hadn't thought through the difficulties of transferring the technology.
-Porting everything to realistic physics was going to be a real challenge.
+Porting everything to realistic physics was going to be a major challenge.
 Success was not guaranteed.
 And meanwhile, Murdoch Heavy Industries was scheduled to start construction on the "interstellar radio" in under a month.
 They didn't even have a blueprint.

 He took a long drag on his cigarette, exhaled, and washed it down with a mouthful of water.
 He shivered and shook his head.
 Awful stuff.
 He was forcing himself to lay off the booze - he couldn't afford any mistakes, this late in the game.